WasiqulIslam/NoteBook/README.md

 Professional tips (for advanced users):

-✅ Keep your password/passcode in a secure place or use a reliable password manager.
+✅ Keep your password/passcode in a secure place or use a reliable password manager or something similar.

 ✅ Keep your notes in a cloud storage service such as Dropbox or OneDrive.
 However, do not store your password in the same cloud location.